-Biotransformations occur by mechanisms categorized as either type 1 or type 2 modifications.
-Type 1 modifications non-synthetically alter the chemical structure of the drug, usually by oxidation.
+Biotransformations occur by mechanisms categorized as either phase I or phase II modifications.
+Phase I modifications alter the chemical structure of the drug, usually by oxidation.
 Oxidation typically results in metabolites that still retain some of their pharmacological activity.
-For example, the common anxiolytic drug diazepam is transformed into desmethyldiazepam and then to oxazepam by type 1 modification.
+For example, the common anxiolytic drug diazepam is transformed into desmethyldiazepam and then to oxazepam by phase I modification.
 Both of these metabolites produce similar physiological and psychological effects of diazepam itself.
-Type 2 modifications involve synthetic reactions that couple the drug molecule with another molecule in a process called conjugation.
+Phase II modifications involve reactions that couple the drug molecule with another molecule in a process called conjugation.
 Conjugation usually renders the compound pharmacologically inert and water-soluble, so that the compound can easily be excreted.
-Oxazepam, the active metabolite of diazepam, is conjugated with a small molecule called glucuronide such that it becomes physiologically inactive and is excreted without further chemical modification.
+Oxazepam, the active metabolite of diazepam, is conjugated with a molecule called glucuronide such that it becomes physiologically inactive and is excreted without further chemical modification.

-A critical factor in drug metabolism is enzymatic catalysis of these type 1 and 2 processes.
+A critical factor in drug metabolism is enzymatic catalysis of these phase I and phase II processes.
 The type and concentration of liver enzymes are crucial to the efficient metabolism of drugs.
 The most important enzymes for medical purposes are monoamine oxidase and cytochrome P450.
 These two enzymes are responsible for metabolizing dozens of biogenic and xenobiotic chemicals.
 Monoamine oxidase, as the name suggests, catalyzes processing of monoamines such as serotonin and dopamine.
-Monoamine oxidase inhibitors (MAOI) are used as antidepressants, as they increase levels of serotonin and dopamine.
+Monoamine oxidase inhibitors (MAOI) are used as antidepressants, as they increase concentrations of serotonin and dopamine.
 Cytochrome P450 catalyzes the metabolism of many psychoactive drugs, including amphetamines and opioids.

 In any kind of pharmacological intervention, it is important to consider how and when a specific drug is eliminated from the body.
 Most of the time, drug clearance takes place according to first-order kinetics, in other words, the rate of clearance depends on the plasma concentration of the drug.
-That is, the drug is eliminated more quickly with a higher plasma concentration.
+That is, the rate of elimination is proportional to drug concentration.
 The rate of this form of clearance depends on the chemical in question, and is often represented by half-life.
 This is the amount of time it takes for 50% of the drug to be eliminated.
 For example, the half-life of cocaine is approximately one hour; thus, after four hours, only about 6.25% of the initial dose is present in the body.

 However, the elimination of some drugs occurs at a constant rate that is independent of plasma levels.
 Ethanol is one example; it is eliminated at a constant rate of about 15 ml/hour regardless of the concentration in the bloodstream.
 This is called zero-order kinetics and occurs when enzyme binding sites are saturated at low concentrations.
 Kinetics are of interest in medicine because monitoring of drug concentration is often of clinical importance with many medications.
 An understanding of pharmacokinetics, specifically elimination, allows providers to alter therapies in a patient-specific fashion.
 The goal of therapy is to achieve a steady-state plasma concentration at which drug metabolism and elimination occur at equal rates.